Full Moon December 2025: Cold Moon Meaning and Rituals

 Britannica – Penumbra Eclipse

 A Black Moon brings success and good luck.
-While it is not an astronomical phrase, it’s honored and celebrated by Pagans, witches, and other spiritual practitioners.
+While a Black Moon is not an astronomical phrase, it’s honored and celebrated by witchcraft practitioners.

 Similar Posts